marcomuraro4/OBLIVION-BlackHole/README.md

 In the parent component, **ControlInterface**, the corresponding **event handler** is attached to the HTML element representing the child.
 This handler triggers **updateState** function any time the **stateChange** event has been received.
 This function is defined within the methods option object of ControlInterface and is responsible for updating the global state of parameters.
 Also, it executes a function call to **sendOSCMessage** method which opens OSC connection, wrap data related to the single parameter into an OSC Packet and send it over to the dedicated Node Server.

 The **OSC Communication** between the **Web App** and **Unreal Engine** was implemented through a **Node WebSocket Server** running at localhost on Port 8081, acting as a bridge between the two applications.
 The Vue App creates an **OSC WebSocket Client** instance sending messages to the Node Server listening to OSC Messages and broadcasting them over UDP to the receiver.
 The endpoint could run on the same machine or on a remote one.
 To enable the communication between the Vue App and Unreal Engine running on separate machines, go to **index.js** in **node-server** directory and set the correct remote IP Address and Port (lines 27 and 28 respectively).
-Then, set the same IP Address and Port for the corresponding OSC Server instance in Unreal Engine project, within BP_BlackHole Blueprint.
+Then, set the same IP Address and Port for the corresponding OSC Server instance in Unreal Engine Project, within BP_BlackHole Blueprint.

 Node Server and bridging were implemented through [osc.js](https://github.com/colinbdclark/osc.js) library (by Colin Clark), whereas the OSC Client was created and set up using [osc-js](https://github.com/adzialocha/osc-js) library.